bnb-chain/bnb-chain.github.io/docs/wallet/metamask.md

-# Use MetaMask For Binance Smart Chain
+# Use MetaMask For BNB Smart Chain

 !!!
 Tip
     You may encounter a network configuration issue in recent releases of MetaMask, Please go to "Upgrade" section for solution